Articles

 2026-02-28 ยท Working note

-• original observations
+• observations from first-hand runs

-• original failures
+• failures recorded honestly

 The Unit of Progress

-The smallest useful unit of progress is:
+The smallest releasable unit of work is:

-1. one specific hypothesis
+1. one hypothesis

-2. a handful of key questions
+2. a set of concrete evaluation questions

-3. one focused experiment
+3. one focused experiment designed to test it

-4. one honest publication
+4. one honest record of what happened

 The goal is not to publish only when the result is state of the art.